Artist as Shaman

 In a time of crisis, people look for solutions to transcend their current state of being.
 They try to find alternatives to and transcendence from what they are experiencing at that particular point in time.
 To some extent, covid has brought this condition on and induced a search for vision, for a path forward and for ways and means to reimagine the world.

-In the modern world, the artist has largely taken over the role of the shaman.
-For our purposes in this workshop, we are interested in the artist as shaman in three roles: as endowed with special sight, insight and power; as transformer; and as healer.
+In the modern world, the artist has taken over much of the role of the shaman.
+For our purposes during this workshop, we are interested in the artist as shaman in three roles: as endowed with special sight, insight and power; as transformer; and as healer.
+This is what we will look into during the workshop.
+We will consider the artist as shaman in three roles: as endowed with special sight, insight and power; as transformer; and as healer.